Blasman/mIRC-Twitch-Scripts/README.md

 **Issue:** The scripts appear to be running very slow and/or using a lot of CPU.
 **Answer:** Please make sure that you are using the latest mIRC version 7.47 (or higher).
 Earlier versions contained an old memory leak that has been fixed in the latest version.

+**Issue:** Whispers sent from your bot are not being received by users.
+**Answer:** If this is happening after your bot has been sending out a lot of whispers successfully and it just happens to temporarily stop working, then it is likely Twitch's anti-spam measures that are preventing the whispers from being sent.
+See this post on instructions on how to whitelist your bot.
+[Are your whispers not going through for your bot?](https://discuss.dev.twitch.tv/t/are-your-whispers-not-going-through-for-your-bot/5183)

 ### Twitch Channels Currently Running These Scripts